Hidden East Anglia:

 A manuscript in the Norfolk and Norwich Record Office relates this legend, but gives no hint as to when it was supposed to have happened.
 Apparently, a dragon 12-15 feet long appeared and proceeded to terrorise the village.
 It dug for itself a lair of tunnels between the corner of St. Catherine's churchyard (TG388183), the main street, and the Carpenter's Arms inn, which the people tried to fill in with rubble every day.
 But each night the dragon burst out again.

 Then one fine day the beast came out and spread its length along the street to bask in the warm sun, and a brave man crept to the mouth of the tunnel, where he completely blocked it with a single boulder.
 When the dragon returned, it couldn't shift the rock, so howling with rage it flew off towards the Bishop's Palace (where Ludham Hall now stands).
-From there it hurtled along the causeway over the marshes to the abbey, where it smashed its tail against the walls, and vanished forever into the deep vaults beneath (TG383157).
-J. Bryant, however, in his 'Norfolk Churches' of 1900, records that a dragon is asleep under How Hill (see above).
+From there it hurtled along the causeway over the marshes to St. Benet's Abbey, where it smashed its tail against the walls, and vanished forever into the deep vaults beneath (TG383157).
+T. H. Bryant, however, in his 'Norfolk Churches' of 1900, records that a dragon is asleep under How Hill (see above).

 The story may have its roots in an actual event, as the 'Norfolk Chronicle' of September 28th, 1782 contains the following: "On Monday the 14th inst. a snake of an enormous size was destroyed at Ludham in this County by Jasper Andrews of that place.
 It measured 5 feet 8 inches long, was almost 3 feet in circumference and had a very long snout.
 What is remarkable there were two excrescences on the forepart of the head which very much resembled horns.
 The creature seldom made its appearance in the day time but kept concealed in subterranean retreats, several of which have been discovered in the town, one near the bake-office and another on the premises of the Revd.
 N. V. Jeffrey and another in the land occupied by Mr. Popple at the Hall.
 The skin of the above surprising reptile is now in the possession of Mr. J. Garrod, a wealthy farmer in the neighbourhood".